 6. Ultimate victory over the presence and power of the Evil One is now assured.
 The risen Christ will return one day soon.
 “Some will be raised to everlasting life” and “some to shame and everlasting condemnation.”
 Finally the New Jerusalem will come down from Heaven, and God will dwell with men.

 THERE REALLY IS A “NEW” COVENANT.

 We are betrothed to our risen Messiah.
-We must accept that under this “new” covenant, we have a “new” priesthood and a perfect sacrifice presented at the “true Tabernacle”.
+We must accept that under this “new” covenant, we have a new priesthood, and a perfect sacrifice presented at the “true Tabernacle”.
 The remedy for sin has been perfected.
-The “bride” also, will be perfected when His law is written on her heart.
+The “bride” also, will be perfect when His law is written on her heart.

 We pray this study will prove a blessing.